 Open a Payment Channel to Enable an Inter-Exchange Network

 A payment channel enables you to send one-way, "asynchronous" XRP payments that can be divided into very small increments and settled later.
-As a digital asset exchange, if you frequently send XRP to another exchange, you can improve the efficiency of these payments by opening an XRP Ledger payment channel between your exchange (the payer exchange) and the other exchange (the payee exchange).
-In the case of a two-way flow with another exchange, you can simply open two payment channels (one for each direction).
+As a digital asset exchange, if you send many payments of XRP to another exchange, you can improve the efficiency of these payments by opening an XRP Ledger payment channel between your exchange (the payer exchange) and the other exchange (the payee exchange).
+In the case of a two-way flow with another exchange, you can open two payment channels (one for each direction).

 Why Send XRP to Other Exchanges?